How to choose safe and Japanese Condiments, and what you should know about.

 JAPANESE SOY SAUCE

 Japanese Soy Sauce tastes different from Korean Soy Sauce and Chinese Soy sauce.
 To achieve authentic Japanese flavor when you cook Japanese dishes, Japanese Soy Sauces are recommended.
-But please note that many Japanese Soy Sauces contain wheat flour, read ingredients well before purchasing if you need to avoid gluten from your diet.
+But please note that many Japanese Soy Sauces contains wheat flour, read ingredients well before purchasing if you need to avoid gluten from your diet.

 Make sure soybeans are Non-GMO, free of additional flavoring and preservative.
-Choose products with certified Organic logos, you won’t need to worry about all the troubles.
+Choose products with certified Organic logos, you won’t need to worry all the troubles.
 Final organic products can’t contain GMO and food additives.

 There are many types of soy sauces by brewing methods and also soy sauce alike products.
 For Japanese cooking beginners, the very basic and economical one is Kikkoman Organic Soy Sauce.
 You can explore more organic soy sauces here.